znewman01/nix-doom-emacs/docs/reference.md

 [`generic`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/generic.nix): This is the "base" function which all the other build functions are derived from.

 [`elpaBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/elpa.nix), and [`melpaBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/elpa.nix): Those are self-explanatory.
 To find examples of how they're used, you'll unfortunately have to [search Nixpkgs](https://github.com/NixOS/nixpkgs/search) for them.
 Luckily, the way they're used in Nixpkgs is very simple.

+# Support

+If you encounter any issues while using nix-doom-emacs, you can find some of us in the [Matrix room](https://matrix.to/#/#doom-emacs:nixos.org).